 Some say art should be pain.
 But I think it should be fun.
 So always find the fun and keep doing it…

-What are your tips for anyone struggling with breaking out of traditional styles of art, or to anyone just wanting to try something new?
+What are your tips for anyone struggling to break from traditional art styles, or to anyone just wanting to try something new?

 Allow yourself to make mistakes.
 Mistakes are gifts!
 And sometimes literally try to look at (or create) your work from a different angle.

-The belief that errors are a necessity and that they should be embraced, is something we can apply to all aspects of life.
-Sometimes the destination we find ourselves in, is better than the one we initially thought we were heading towards.
-Art, much like living, is a journey of discovery.
-Taking risks, finding inspiration from all that surrounds us, and continuously striving to grow is what breeds the beautiful.
+The idea that we should embrace our mistakes is something we can apply to all aspects of life.
+Sometimes, the direction we find ourselves heading in is better than the one we had mapped out.
+Art, much like life, is a journey of discovery.
+Taking risks, finding inspiration from all that surrounds us, and continuously striving to grow is beautiful.

 Find Niels Kiené (Salventius) on Instagram, Twitter, Facebook and on his website!